nikithapatre/nikithapatre/README.md

 - 👋 Hi, I’m @nikithapatre
-- 👀 I am a passionate, self-motivated Software Front-end Developer.
+- 👀 I am an MBA grad turned into a Programmer!!
 - 🌱 I’m currently looking for Frontend Developer UI role.
 - 📫 How to reach me ...
 Cell: 385-313-7390 | 917-854-5140